Stay ahead of the curve with the latest news, ideas and resources on all things Identity Assurance and Passwordless.

 MGM Resorts attack flow

-By implementing stringent identity proofing protocols, organizations can ensure regulatory compliance and mitigate the risk of unauthorized access, data breaches, and other malicious activities.
+By implementing stringent identity proofing and know your employee protocols, organizations can ensure regulatory compliance and mitigate the risk of unauthorized access, data breaches, and other malicious activities.

 Key Components of Identity Proofing for the Workforce